|Diakonia's Code of Conduct||373 KB|

 Diakonia shall handle complaints regarding confidentiality in a timely manner.
 The system also enables Diakonia employees to report staff related incidents.

-The system is referred to as a Complaints and Response Mechanism.
-This policy shall be available to all Diakonia’s stakeholders, particularly its partners working with communities and rights holders to whom Diakonia is accountable.
+The system for complaints and incident handling is referred to as a Complaints and Response Mechanism and is available to all Diakonia’s stakeholders, particularly its partners working with communities and rights holders to whom Diakonia is accountable.